pencilzhang/sodoDescriptors/README.md

 sodoDescriptors
 ===============

-to compute Single-Opponency(SO) and Double-Opponency(DO)
+Compute Single-Opponency(SO) and Double-Opponency(DO)

-Gabor filters used in Hmax are used to extract edge information.
+Gabor filters used in HMAX are used to extract edges.

-Any kind of gradient operators could be used to generate SO and DO descriptors.
+Any gradient operators could be used to generate SO and DO descriptors, such as Gaussian derivatives.